 Starting in year 12 the emphasis will very much be upon treating you the students as young adults.
 You will therefore be more responsible for your own progress than in years 7 - 11.
 Students are expected to act in a more mature manner and will have more time to work independently while being supported by the safe school environment that Kelmscott School offers.

 All students starting at Kelmscott's Post 16 Provision will be eligible to apply for the 16-19 Bursary Fund.
-The bursary is a fund which helps students financially and is made up of two parts:
+The bursary is a fund that helps students financially and is made up of two parts:

 Vulnerable learners are guaranteed to receive a minimum of £1200 during the academic year.